alessiodipasquale/Wikidata_WLS/README.md

 - **Audio-Visual heritage** (CHav): This collection holds information about audio-visual materials that have cultural, historical, or artistic value.
 They include movies, videos, recordings of music or spoken words, and other audio-visual materials that provide a record of a particular event in a specific time or place.
 The dataset contains 1.251.626 entities and 17.141.394 statements organized in 25.033 json files.
 - **Visual heritage** (CHv): This collection holds information about visual artifacts that have cultural, historical, or artistic value.
 They include paintings, drawings, sculptures, photographs, decorative arts, etc. The dataset contains 1.078.855 entities and 12.850.825 statements organized in 21.579 json files.
 - **Textual heritage** (CHt): This collection holds information about written and printed materials that have historical or cultural significance.
 They include books, manuscripts, letters, and other written documents.
+- **Stars** (As): This collection holds a random selection of 1.199.950 Wikidata entities (of the 3.3 million existing) belonging to the class `Q523`.
+The dataset contains 27.470.140 statements in 23.999 json.
+- **Galaxies** (Ag): This collection holds a random selection of 1.200.000 Wikidata entities (of the 2 million existing) belonging to the class `Q318`.
+The dataset contains 14.439.421 statements in 24.000 json files.

 # Parameters of the Analysis